 Day 3 Wind Shelter – Porte Hut – Kvikkjokk 34 KM.
 13 Hours.

 Another long day.
 Most people finish this hike in two days instead of one.
-The weather was still awful and most of the hike is through the dense forest but I and two other hikers went ahead and walked all the way to KvikkJokk.
-It was a loooong day, we started at 9 am and arrived at 10 pm.
+The weather was still awful, and most of the hike is through the dense forest, but two other hikers and I went ahead and walked all the way to KvikkJokk.
+It was a long day; we started at 9 am and arrived at 10 pm.

 I also took very few photos this day, because of the weather and most of the hike is only through dense forest.

 When you leave the wind shelter will you walk through a small forest before you reach a flat but very rocky part.
 After about an hour will you start descending down and walk the rest of the day mostly through dense forest.

 The Porte Hut is five hours from the wind shelter.
 The Porte Hut is a great little hut located right next to the lake.
 You can enjoy a nice swim out there.
 But what´s not great is the insane amount of mosquitos.

 This area was the single most infected mosquito place I have been in my whole life.